Caroline Phillips (journalist)

-Caroline Phillips (1874 – 13 January 1956) was a Scottish feminist, suffragette and journalist.
+Caroline Agnes Isabella Phillips (13 December 1870 or 1874 – 13 January 1956) was a Scottish feminist, suffragette and journalist.
 She was honorary secretary of the Aberdeen branch of the Women's Social and Political Union (WSPU), met and corresponded with many of the leaders of the movement and was also involved in the organisation of militant action in Aberdeen.

 Early life and work

-Caroline Phillips was born in 1874 in Kintore, Aberdeenshire.
+Caroline Agnes Isabella Phillips was born on 13 December 1870 or 1874 in Kintore, Aberdeenshire to James Phillips, a head teacher, and Jane Phillips (née Watt), a sewing teacher.
 Caroline Phillips worked for the Aberdeen Daily Journal – the more conservative of the two daily newspapers in Aberdeen at this time.
 In the Edwardian era, there were only 66 female journalists in the whole United Kingdom.

 She was based out of offices in Broad Street, Aberdeen - which later became the offices for the Evening Express - and her dedication to campaigning for women's suffrage meant she often landed herself in trouble with her employer.

 When she was eventually banned from attending political meetings, this made it very difficult for her to carry out her job as a journalist.
 Yet conflict with the newspaper did not deter her from spearheading the fight for women's suffrage in and around Aberdeen.

 Campaigning for women's suffrage

 Phillips was the leader of the Aberdeen suffragettes from 1907-1909, and organised a march in Edinburgh in 1907.
 Phillips wrote letters to the press.
 While the Daily Journal was strongly against women’s suffrage, Phillips was able to get pro-suffrage arguments into conservative newspapers through the Letters To The Editor column.
 Shamelessly, she often used the Aberdeen Daily Journals address as the address for correspondence relating to the WSPU and drafted WSPU-related letters on Daily Journal notepaper.
 In January 1908, her employer warned Phillips that she was ‘identifying’ herself far too closely with the woman’s suffrage movement and that if she didn't stop being involved in women’s politics she could lose her job.
+She also added “Votes for Women” standards to flags on golf courses.

 Her role as Honorary Secretary for the Aberdeen branch of the Women's Social and Political Union meant she met and corresponded with many of the leadership of the WSPU.
 However, Phillips fitted more into the role of a suffragist rather than a suffragette.
 Suffragists believed in using political means to achieve votes for women, while suffragettes employed the notion of "deeds not words".
 Hence, Phillips disagreed with the increasingly militant approach being employed by the WSPU.
 The suffragette headquarters had asked senior member Amy Sanderson to go up to Aberdeen urgently in September 1907.